mnemonic-no/dnscache/BUGS.md

 ## No cache found. dnsrslvr.dll paged?

-This is not a *bug* but a result of the DNS file being paged to disk.
+This is not a *bug* but a result of the dll being paged to disk.
 This happens quite often in my test cases.
-The solution is either to provide the pagefile to or to aquire the dnsrslvr.dll from disk and manually finding the GUID/age and .pdb file path and download the file from microsoft and provide it with the --pdf_file= option.
+The solution may be to aquire the dnsrslvr.dll from disk providing this to the plugin with --dll_file=FILENAME ..
+If you are lucky; the pointer to the cache is still in memory.